Shadowfiend/ensime/README.md

   Additionally you have to run sbt dist (in the ensime directory) and compile the .c app in C/ in vim-addon-async.

+## VIM TODO
+  the inspection view is poor.
+You can't follow items by id (sorry, use Emacs for now) you can't debug yet (dito)
+  ...
+Probably there is much more I've been missing